syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-shapes.md

 # Shapes in Blazor Diagram Component

 BPMN(Business Process Model and Notation) shapes are used to represent the internal business procedure in a graphical notation and enable you to communicate the procedures in a standard manner.
-To create a BPMN shape, in the node property shape, type should be set to “Bpmn” and its shape should be set as any one of the built-in shapes.
+To create a BPMN shape, the node property shape, should be set as any one of the built-in shapes.

 The following code example explains how to create a simple business process.